TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 36/Ezekiel 36.18.md

 ---

-Wherefore I poured out my wrath upon them for the blood which they had poured out upon the land, and because they had defiled it with their idols;
+Therefore I poured out my wrath on them for the blood which they had poured out on the land, and because they had defiled it with their idols;